YounHoyoul/poa-bot-gmail-proxy/readme.md

 - In order to get token.json, you need to run the following command:
     - npm run server
     - npm run token
-- You can follow the instructions in the terminal.
+    - When you get the toke in the web page, you can copy the token and paste it in the command line.
 - After you generate token.json, you need to update server/poabot.config with the token.json file.
     - path: /root/.token.json
 - You need to update `path: /root/.env.proxy`